-Physical rest can be done in short spurts while we’re awake – for example by getting a massage, taking a hot relaxing bath, or attending a pilates or yoga class.
-Or, for a longer physical rest, consider treating yourself to a day at the spa where you can relax in the sauna, soak in the jacuzzi, or have a swim.
+Physical rest can be done in short spurts while we’re awake – for example by having a massage, taking a hot relaxing bath, or attending a pilates or yoga class.
+For prolonged physical rest, consider treating yourself to a day at the spa where you can relax in the sauna, soak in the jacuzzi, or have a swim.

 2. Mental rest

-Our brains are at work non-stop all day, so it’s important to take mental rest to recharge.
-Common signs that you might need some mental rest include not being able to relax or switch your thoughts off, and struggling to sleep because your thoughts keep ticking over.
-As a result, mental rest can be particularly beneficial for people who struggle with stress and anxiety, or often feel overwhelmed.
+Our brains work non-stop all day, so it’s important to take mental rest to recharge.
+Common signs that you might be in need of some mental rest include not being able to relax or switch your thoughts off, and struggling to sleep because your thoughts keep ticking over.
+Mental rest can be particularly beneficial for people who struggle with stress and anxiety, or often feel overwhelmed.

 Forms of mental rest can include stepping away from your desk after a long day’s work and enjoying a walk outside.
-Journaling can also be a great tool to take control of your mental rest with.
-If you struggle with overthinking, especially at night, you might find it useful to write down your thoughts before sleeping.
-This can help you to offload them or ‘save them for later’, which may help you fall asleep better.
+Journaling can also be a great tool for helping you get more mental rest.
+If you struggle with overthinking, especially at night, then you might find it useful to write down your thoughts before sleeping.
+This can help you to offload them or ‘save them for later’, which may help you to fall asleep better.

 3. Social rest

-Social rest can take different forms for different people.
-For example, it can be spending more time with people who make you feel good, and it can also mean taking a break from socializing altogether and having some you time.
+Social rest can take different forms.
+For example, some people might enjoy social rest by spending more time with people who make them feel good, while for others it might mean taking a break from socialising altogether and enjoying some ‘me’ time.

-If you’re looking to cultivate some new relationships, you might find some useful tips in our article 7 ways to meet people in the current climate.
-Alternatively, if you’re looking for something romantic, you could visit the dating section of our website, or sign up to Rest Less dating.
+If you’re looking to cultivate some new relationships, you might find some useful tips in our article 7 different ways to meet new people.
+Alternatively, if you’re searching for a romantic relationship, you could visit the dating section of our website or sign up to Rest Less dating.